The health of New Zealand's fisheries

 Prosecutions are only one part of our efforts to address the issue of discarding and misreporting.

 The way we gather information about the state of our fisheries has evolved significantly since the QMS was introduced in 1986, and will continue to evolve.

-For the past 3 years MPI has put significant resources into understanding and addressing misreporting, including illegal dumping.
+For the past 3 years, we have put significant resources into understanding and addressing misreporting, including illegal dumping.
 We have started a programme of work which will be game-changing and will reinforce New Zealand's standing as having a world-leading fisheries management system.

 The plans we have in place will use technology to greatly increase the quality and quantity of that information and ensure increased monitoring of commercial fishing activity leading to a significant increase in compliance.

-The project, called Integrated Electronic Reporting and Monitoring (IEMRS) started in 2015, and will roll out over the coming years.
+The Digital Monitoring project, previously known as Integrated Electronic Monitoring and Reporting System (IEMRS), started in 2015, and will roll out over the coming years.

 Investment in technology